Ricochet-Exchange/ricochet-keeper/README.md

 # Ricochet Keeper
 This repository contains [Apache Airflow DAGs](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html) for executing keeper operations for Ricochet Exchange.

-# Before you start your keeper
+# Prepare your keeper install
-Edit te .vars file with your adresses and private keys, you can use a BIP39 tool generator to generate some adresses
+Generate the .vars using the command down below and customize it with your adresses and private keys.
+You can use a BIP39 tool generator to generate some adresses.
+Adjust schedule variables according to other keepers values.
 ```
-You will need to change all of the variables in the .vars file
-running the command down below will create the file and check some prerequisites
 ./make.sh init

 ```